 Pangolins are burrowing mammals that look like scaly anteaters, and they're being illegally traded at an alarming scale, despite increased protections.

-Chinese officials recently worked with University of Oxford researchers to examine the scope of the trade, and the team uncovered records that 2.59 tons of scales — representing almost 5,000 pangolins — were seized between 2010 and 2014.
+Chinese officials worked with University of Oxford researchers to examine the scope of the trade, and the team uncovered records that 2.59 tons of scales — representing almost 5,000 pangolins — were seized between 2010 and 2014.
 According to a more recent estimate, some 20 tons of pangolins and their parts are now trafficked internationally every year.

 "The numbers of pangolins traded are shocking, and all the more so considering the pharmaceutical pointlessness of the trade.
-This trade is intolerably wasteful," David Macdonald, director of Oxford's Wildlife Conservation Research Unit, told the BBC.
+This trade is intolerably wasteful," David Macdonald, director of Oxford's Wildlife Conservation Research Unit, said in 2014.

-Richard Thomas, TRAFFIC’s communication coordinator, says the animals are often overlooked in conservation efforts.
+Richard Thomas, TRAFFIC’s communication coordinator, says the animals have often been overlooked in conservation efforts.

 "Poor old pangolins are a bit of a forgotten species.
 There's been a lot of attention to the big iconic animals — elephants, rhinos, tigers — but not much attention to pangolins."

-Last year the new Pangolin Specialist Group of the International Union for the Conservation of Nature's Species Survival Commission held its first meeting to discuss how to protect the animals.
+In 2013, the new Pangolin Specialist Group of the IUCN's Species Survival Commission held its first meeting to discuss how to protect the animals.

-However, videos like the one below should help soften the pangolin's image.
+Videos like the one above, however, may be helping to soften the pangolin's image.
 The adorable footage from Rare and Endangered Species Trust shows a pangolin in Namibia rolling around in the mud.

 Editor's note: This article has been updated with new information since it was originally published in March 2014.